 Arbitration Award.
 Only damages allowed pursuant to this Agreement may be awarded.
 It is expressly agreed that the arbitrators shall have no authority to award treble, exemplary or punitive damages of any type under any circumstances regardless of whether such damages may be available under Texas law, the Parties hereby waiving their right, if any, to recover treble, exemplary or punitive damages in connection with any Dispute, either in arbitration or in litigation.
 The arbitrators shall render their final decision within 20 Days of the completion of the final hearing fully resolving all of the Disputes that are the subject of the arbitration proceeding.
 The arbitrators’ ultimate decision after final hearing shall be in writing.
 The arbitrators shall certify in their decision that no part of their award includes any amount for treble, exemplary or punitive damages not allowed hereunder.
 The arbitrators’ decision shall be final and non-appealable to the maximum extent permitted by law.
 Any and all of the arbitrators’ orders and decisions may be enforceable in, and judgment upon any award rendered in the arbitration proceeding may be confirmed and entered by, any federal or state court having jurisdiction.

-Authority for Transactions Each Party represents to the other Party that each of its employees has authority to enter into Transactions pursuant to this Agreement on its behalf.
-Identification and authority of a Party's employee engaging in a recorded telephonic Transaction shall be conclusively established for all purposes by a statement on the Transaction Tape by the employee of the employee's name; provided, failure to state the employee name shall not evidence any lack of authority of the employee to effectuate and form a Transaction.

 Flexible Pricing During the Period of Delivery for a Transaction expressly providing for "Flexible Pricing" Customer may request a price other than the original Contract Price, being a Fixed Price, Fixed Basis Price or Floating Basis Price (each below defined) by contacting Company during Pricing Hours requesting any such price for a specified quantity of Gas to be Scheduled during selected Months within the Period of Delivery; provided, such request must be made prior to 1:30 p.m.
 C.T. of the third trading Day prior to the last trading Day of the NYMEX Gas futures contract for the selected Month.
 The terms of this Agreement, including, without limitation, Article 2, shall apply to Flexible Pricing in respect of any Transaction hereunder.
 A Confirmation may be sent by Company to Customer confirming the Flexible Pricing agreement in accordance with Section 2.4.
 "Fixed Price" means a fixed dollar amount agreed to by the Parties.
 "Fixed Basis Price" means a price agreed to by the Parties on the basis of NYMEX Gas futures contracts then trading for the applicable Month, or if no such price is agreed prior to the last three trading Days of the applicable Month, a price equal to the sum of the average of the settlement prices of the NYMEX Gas futures contract for the last three trading Days of the applicable Month (the "Average Settlement Price") plus a fixed dollar amount basis adjustment agreed to by the Parties.
 "Floating Basis Price" means a price equal to the sum of a fixed dollar amount agreed to by the Parties plus the difference between the selected reference price for the Delivery Point(s) and the Average Settlement Price for the applicable Month.
 The price for all Gas for which a Flexible Price has not been agreed by the Parties shall be the original Contract Price applicable to the Transaction.

 EXHIBIT "A"